na0135/test-your-meowmory/README.md

 - The picture for button 6 is from: Pixabay, https://pixabay.com/photos/cat-face-close-up-view-eyes-1334970/

-2. What was a challenge you encountered in creating this submission (be specific)?
-How did you overcome it? (recommended 200 - 400 words)
+A challenge I encountered while building this game and how I overcame it:

 The most challenging part of this project was implementing the timer.
 I have mostly been working with C and Java, so it was a new learning experience to see how some functions JavaScript executed asynchronously.
 Initially, I thought that setInterval would not be executed until playSequence() was done executing within startGame().
 This sequential execution is what I am familiar with.
 I wanted the timer to start only after all of the buttons had been pressed for the player, but I noticed that my startInterval call was being executed as soon as playSequence() began.